eugestumm/PajubaDigitalArchive/pages/frequency_table.md

 ---
 # Frequency Table

 This section serves for visualizing the most frequently used words in the annotated works.
+Currently in progress.